 This is a guide for developers to follow for various parts of the repository.
+This is mostly intended for maintainers of SquirrelJME.

-- See the Building.
+- Commit the changes:

 When a release is to be made, it is performed in another branch and becomes